-Have you heard?
-Our Tech Support team is on Facebook!
-And every Tuesday they share tips, tricks, and shortcuts they’ve learned from years of working at the bench.
+Our Tech Team regularly shares tips, tricks, and shortcuts they’ve learned from years of working at the bench.
 And when I say years, I mean DECADES worth of work in the jewelry industry.
-All together the Tech team has been making jewelry for almost 170 years!
+All together the Tech Team has been making jewelry for almost 170 years!

-If you’ve missed some of their past tips, you’re in luck!
-Below are some of the tidbits they’ve shared in recent weeks.
+Below are some of the tidbits they’ve shared recently.
 Enjoy!

 Rounding Ends of Wire with Cup Burs:

 Sometimes you need to round off the end of a wire so that it’s not so sharp.
 While a file and some sand paper is one way to do that, using a cup bur makes the job much easier.
 Something like this cup bur would do the trick.
 But choosing the right size of bur can be something of a mystery.

 Pick one that has a diameter that is slightly larger than the diameter of the wire in millimeters.
 The gauge and millimeter size of the wire is listed in the catalog and on the web for each wire.
 Or you can use a set of calipers and measure the wire to get the right size cup.
 So if you have a 22 gauge wire (.65mm), get a .9mm cup bur.
 If you have an 18 gauge (1mm), get a 1.2 or 1.3mm cup bur.

 Sharpening Drill Bits:

 Ever get a dull drill bit?
 Ever have it be the ONE drill bit that is the perfect size and the last one you have, but you need a sharp one right now?
 If you’re like me, this can happen from time to time.